 Turso and libSQL enables vector search capability without an extension.

-This feature is currently in technical preview.
-Join us in Discord to provide feedback and report any issues.
+This is currently in technical preview.
+Join us in Discord to report any issues.

 Full support for vector search in the Turso platform starts from version v0.24.24